10 Common Inspection Defects we Find

 10 Common Inspection Defects

 Inspection defects are usually easy and inexpensive to repair.
+If the home seller or buyer is handy, they can do some at no cost.
 Here are some of the most common defects that can be resolved for less than $100.00.
-If the home seller or buyer are handy some can even be done at no cost.
-Whether you represent the buyer or the seller knowing these 10 common inspection defects may save your client time and money
+Knowing these ten common inspection defects may save your client time and money, whether you represent the buyer or the seller.

-A torn plumbing boot can allow water into the attic creating fungal growth, and rotten wood.
-When we talk about torn plumbing boots the first thought most people have is “will I need a new roof?”
-The truth is if it’s only a torn rubber boot it can be repaired for between $10 and $15.
+A torn plumbing boot can allow water into the attic creating fungal growth and rotten wood.
+When we talk about torn plumbing boots, most people’s first thought is, “will I need a new roof?”
+The truth is if it’s only a torn rubber boot, it can be repaired for between $10 and $15.
 The new rubber boot slides down over the existing plumbing vent pipe and seals the pipe.

-40,000 injuries could have been prevented with a $15 to $20 bracket that comes with the stove but is rarely installed.
-New home or existing home we rarely find these properly installed.
+Tip-over brackets could have prevented forty thousand injuries with a $15 to $20 bracket that comes with the stove but is rarely installed.
+New home or existing home, we rarely find these properly installed.
 Such a simple fix but still a common defect.
 These should be available from any appliance dealer.

 DIYer’s, flippers, handymen, and some homeowners will install three-prong receptacles on a two-wire circuit.
 This is commonly done to allow three-prong appliance cords to be used without the three to two adapter.
-This is dangerous because the end-user expects a grounded circuit that will protect them and it is not there.
+False grounds are dangerous because the end-user expects a grounded circuit to protect them and is not there.
 See solution below

-In an attempt to make an ungrounded receptacle appear to be grounded, a jumper wire is applied to the neutral screw and the ground screw.
-This will make a 2 wire ungrounded circuit appear to be grounded
+In an attempt to make an ungrounded receptacle appear to be grounded, a jumper wire was attached (above on the left) to the neutral screw and the ground screw.
+A false or bootleg ground will cause a two-wire ungrounded circuit to appear to be grounded.

-The picture on the left shows how a false ground is applied and in the picture on the right is the standard 3 prong tester most inspectors use.
-Because this is a serious safety issue Hawley Home Inspections uses a much more expensive and accurate tester shown on the bottom in the picture on the right.
+The picture on the left shows how a false ground is applied, and in the image on the right above is the standard three-prong tester most inspectors use.
+Because this is a severe safety issue, Hawley Home Inspections uses a much more expensive and accurate tester shown on the bottom in the picture on the right above.
 The more expensive tester will find false grounds many inspectors can miss.
-False grounds are a safety issue and must be corrected
+False grounds are a safety issue and must be corrected.

 The National Electrical Code (NEC) allows for four easy fixes for three-prong receptacles on two-wire circuits: